 Sometimes things cool off in the bedroom.
 This could be due to a physical problem, such as erectile dysfunction (ED), or a change in desire, as with differing sex drives.
 In any case, Cassine recommended both parties see a sex therapist to address and resolve sexual difficulties with aims of having better intimacy.

-Learning your attachment style
+How your attachment style affects your relationship

 Cassine said learning your attachment style is critical, because it allows you to understand how your behavior affects your perception of your partner, intimacy and your own behavior.

 Luckily, you don't need to book an appointment with a professional to learn if your attachment style is more anxious or avoidant.
 Just conduct some online research using trusted sources.

 Is every conversation with your partner turning into an argument, or is every evening spent together quieter than a visit to the public library?